Dresden 2026 – wissenschaftliches Programm

 The 3-Components Problem — •Davide Toffenetti1, Beatrice Nettuno1, Henrik Weyer2, and Erwin Frey1 — 1Ludwig Maximilian University of Munich (LMU), Munich, Germany — 2KITP, UC Santa Barbara, USA

-Only 3cMcRD systems and their associated effective active theory produce finite-wavelength patterns such as dots, stripes, and foam-like structures, in contrast to the coarsening dynamics of 2cMcRD models.
-Employing a local quasi-steady-state approximation, we further determine the thresholds separating distinct pattern-forming regimes.
-In particular, we analyze how fingering instability emerges from an initially flat interface, marking the transition to foam-like patterns.
+Using a local quasi-steady-state approximation, we determine the exact thresholds separating distinct pattern-forming regimes.
+In particular, we analyze how a fingering instability emerges from an initially flat interface, marking the transition to foam-like patterns, and identify the conditions under which coarsening is interrupted, leading to dot patterns.
+Our framework naturally generalizes to systems with more than three components.

 [1] Weyer, Brauns & Frey (2023).
 Phys.
 Rev. E 108, 064202.